elizadavis/sorting-visualizer/README.md

 ## Technologies

 - React
+- Redux

 ## Notable Technical Features

-- Code Splitting
 - Component Generator
 - Sorting Algorithm

 ## Future Features

-- Move sliders and settings into side bar
+- [*] Move sliders and settings into side bar
-- Step forward and back through sorting
+- [*] Step forward and back through sorting
 - Colored bars for sorted
-- hover over bar for tooltip value
+- Hover over bar for tooltip value
+- More sorts
+- User logging to check what current sort is
+- User logging for which positions/values are swapped
+- Sort Descriptions

 ### Inspired by